Jsanchez767/program-management-system/DATABASE_UPDATES.md

 #### 📚 **Programs Table**
 - All authenticated users can view programs
-- Admins and instructors can create programs
+- Admins and staffs can create programs
-- Admins can update any program, instructors can update their own
+- Admins can update any program, staffs can update their own
 - Only admins can delete programs

 #### 👥 **Program Participants Table**
 - Students can view their own enrollments
 - Instructors can view participants in their programs
 - Admins can view all participants
-- Admins and instructors can enroll/manage students
+- Admins and staffs can enroll/manage participants

 #### 📢 **Announcements Table**
 - Users see published announcements targeted to their role
-- Program-specific announcements shown to enrolled students
+- Program-specific announcements shown to enrolled participants
 - Authors and admins can view all their announcements
-- Admins and instructors can create announcements
+- Admins and staffs can create announcements

 #### 📄 **Documents Table**
 - Students can view/upload their own documents
-- Instructors can view documents from their program students
+- Instructors can view documents from their program participants
 - Admins can view all documents
-- Status updates allowed by instructors and admins
+- Status updates allowed by staffs and admins

 #### 📝 **Lesson Plans Table**
 - Instructors can view/edit their own lesson plans
 - Admins can view/edit all lesson plans
-- Lesson plans linked to instructor's programs only
+- Lesson plans linked to staff's programs only

 #### 💰 **Purchase Orders Table**
 - Instructors can view/edit their own purchase orders
 - Admins can view/edit all purchase orders
-- Purchase orders linked to instructor's programs only
+- Purchase orders linked to staff's programs only

 #### 🚌 **Field Trips Table**
 - Instructors can view/edit their own field trips
 - Admins can view/edit all field trips
-- Field trips linked to instructor's programs only
+- Field trips linked to staff's programs only

 ## 🚀 Key Improvements